Arthroscopy : high-precision, minimally invasive surgery

 What is arthroscopy?

-Arthroscopy is a minimally invasive surgical technique that explores and treats the inside of the joint using a thin camera inserted through a micro-incision.
-Thanks to real-time visualization, Dr. Coulin can intervene in a targeted, precise manner, and with minimal trauma to the surrounding tissues.
+L'arthroscopy is a minimally invasive surgical technique that allows the exploration and treatment of the inside of a joint using a fine camera inserted through very small skin incisions.
+Connected to a screen, this camera provides real-time visualization, allowing the surgeon to intervene in a targeted and extremely precise manner, while limiting trauma to the surrounding tissues.

 In which cases is arthroscopy indicated?

-Each indication is made on a case-by-case basis, depending on the symptoms, the patient's age, their activity and the imaging results.
+Each indication is made on a case-by-case basis, taking into account the symptoms, the patient's age, their activity, and the imaging results.

 How does the procedure take place?

-Arthroscopy is performed on an outpatient basis in most cases, under local or general anesthesia.
-Two or three small incisions of a few millimeters are sufficient to insert the camera (arthroscope) and surgical instruments.
+There arthroscopic surgery is performed on an outpatient basis in the majority of cases, under local or general anesthesia.
+Two or three small incisions of a few millimeters are sufficient to introduce the camera (arthroscope) and the miniaturized instruments.

-Thanks to direct, real-time visualization, Dr. Coulin can perform precise actions while preserving the joint environment:
+Thanks to a direct and enlarged vision of the joint, Dr. Coulin can perform precise actions while preserving the surrounding tissues as much as possible:

-The procedure lasts on average 30 to 60 minutes, depending on the type of procedure performed.
-The incisions are then closed with one or more stitches.
+The procedure lasts on average 30 to 60 minutes.
+The incisions are closed with simple stitches and covered with a discreet bandage.

 What are the post-operative consequences ?